 - 1. Be sure the radiator and engine block drains are closed. - 2.
-Move the heater control to maximum heat position.

-3. Remove the surge tank pressure cap.
+Remove the surge tank pressure cap - 3.
+Through the surge tank, fill the system with premixed coolant.
+Pour it in a steady flow until the radiator is full.